Looking for Ways to Reduce Your Utility Bill this Winter?

 Contact Dallas-Ft.
 Worth Experienced Appliances Dealers

-For more than 50 years, Public Service Plumbers and AC has helped individuals, families, and businesses meet their appliance and plumbing needs.
-See what’s helped us build our reputation for excellence over the course of three generations – call Public Service Plumbers and AC at 214-363-4477 or drop by our Dallas, Texas showroom to for ideas on how we can help you reduce energy costs for your home or business.
+For more than 50 years, Public Service Plumbers has helped individuals, families, and businesses meet their appliance and plumbing needs.
+See what’s helped us build our reputation for excellence over the course of three generations – call Public Service Plumbers at (214) 753-4633 or drop by our Dallas, Texas showroom to for ideas on how we can help you reduce energy costs for your home or business.